jalik/meteor-jalik-ufs/README.md

 You can test the package by downloading and running [UFS-Example](https://github.com/jalik/ufs-example) which is simple demo of UploadFS.

 ## Mobile Testing

-In order to test on mobile builds, `ROOT_URL` and `--mobile-server` must be set to your computer's local ip address and port:
+In order to test on mobile builds, `ROOT_URL` and `--mobile-server` must be set to your computer's local IP address and port:

 ```bash
 export ROOT_URL=http://192.168.1.7:3000 && meteor run android-device --mobile-server=http://192.168.1.7:3000